Turns out that the shift from benefits to contributions has caught the unaware and unobservant off guard.

 Now, funding those benefits is becoming a problem because the size of the population of those who need the benefits has grown.
 Benefits become harder, and may eventually impossible, if the population size of those on benefits exceeds the population size of those funding those benefits.
 Contributions need to come from somewhere and that somewhere is money from those still working.
 This form of funding retirement is called defined benefits (DB).

 Thus, society (globally) shifted where support for one’s needs comes from the individual’s savings.
 We know this form of funding retirement as defined contributions (DC).
 So, pensions have changed because of funding pressures to keep them intact able to provide retirement income up to and including the last person to die; which in the modern era may be longer than the company providing the pension stays in existence.
-Government pensions are also underfunded.
+Government and company pensions are underfunded.

 With the short history of how we got to how retirement is funded behind us – the need to save for one’s retirement is clearly having to come from one’s own savings efforts.
 What do the young need to understand about money nowadays?
 The answer is summarized well in “3 Things Young Adults Need to Know About Building Wealth.”